pscally1005/pscally1005.github.io/_posts/delete/DELETE2024-02-10-coconut-fudge.markdown

 - Once you have a smooth coconut butter (it should be the similar to the consistency of a natural nut butter), blend in the rest of the ingredients until smooth

 - Line an 9" square baking pan with parchment paper (or a bread pan for a half batch).
-Press mixture evenly into the pan, and optionally top with flakey salt or chopped nuts.
+Press mixture evenly into the pan, and optionally top with flaky salt or chopped nuts.
 Refrigerate for a few fours to harden before slicing into small squares
 ---